jovulic/nix-shell-builtin/README.md

 ### Build

-We can build the `nix-shell-plugin` with the following command.
+We can build the `nix-shell-builtin` plugin with the following command.

 ```bash
 nix build